Mother pressing child abuse charge against school employee

-WYOMING, Mich.– The mother of a Kelloggsville Early Childhood Learning Center student is making sure her concerns are taken seriously after an alleged incident of child abuse that lead to the suspension of a staff member.
+WYOMING, Mich.-- The mother of a Kelloggsville Early Childhood Learning Center student is making sure her concerns are taken seriously after an alleged incident of child abuse that lead to the suspension of a staff member.

 Becky Templin's 4-year-old daughter, who FOX 17 is not naming because she is a minor, says a staff member named Tammie Burg physically hurt her when she went to the bathroom after lunch at school in October 2018.